top of page

 Keynote Speakers:

-• Keynote Speaker 1 - Dr Stacey Rowe, Infectious Diseases Epidemiologist, Postdoctoral Fellow, University of San Francisco
+• Keynote Speaker 1 - Dr Stacey Rowe, Postdoctoral Fellow, Infectious Diseases Epidemiologist, Kaiser Permanente Souther California

 • Keynote Speaker 2 - Associate Professor David Muscatello, Associate Professor in infectious diseases epidemiology, University of New South Wales